AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/module18/segment-activation-microsoft-azure-eventhub.md

 **Authors: [Marc Meewis](https://www.linkedin.com/in/marcmeewis/), [Wouter Van Geluwe](https://www.linkedin.com/in/woutervangeluwe/)**

 In this module, you'll setup a Microsoft Azure EventHub destination as a real-time destination for Adobe Experience Platform Real-time CDP.
-You will also setup and deploy an Azure function that will be triggered in real-time whenever Adobe Experience Plaform delivers a segment payload to your Azure EventHub destination.
+You will also setup and deploy an Azure function that will be triggered in real-time whenever Adobe Experience Platform delivers a segment payload to your Azure EventHub destination.
 The Azure Function that you'll trigger will show the mechanism of Adobe Experience Platform Real-time CDP's activation capabilities.

-As part of this module you will also get an understanding of what triggers Real-time CDP to actually deliver a paylaod to a specified destination.
+As part of this module you will also get an understanding of what triggers Real-time CDP to actually deliver a payload to a specified destination.
 We will also discuss the status of a segment qualification and how it relates to activation.

 Adobe Experience Platform Real-time CDP supports data activation to streaming cloud storage destinations, allowing you to export audience data and events in real-time to these destinations in JSON format.
 You can then describe business logic on top of these events in your destinations

-Microsft Azure Event Hubs is a fully managed, real-time data ingestion service that’s simple, trusted, and scalable.
+Microsoft Azure Event Hubs is a fully managed, real-time data ingestion service that’s simple, trusted, and scalable.
 Stream millions of events per second from any source to build dynamic data pipelines and immediately respond to business challenges.

 ## Learning Objectives